October 25-28, 2020

 Abstracts should only be submitted as late-breaking abstracts if they meet the following criteria:

-- The research is limited to highly significant and timely findings in clinical oncology, radiobiology or medical physics that were not available by the February 14, 2018, submission deadline.
+- The research is limited to highly significant and timely findings in clinical oncology, radiobiology or medical physics that were not available during the February 24, 2020, submission process.

-- Only abstracts that are deemed to be of high scientific priority and that merit presentation in the Plenary, Clinical Trials or the special late-breaking session will be accepted.
+- Only abstracts that are deemed to be of high scientific priority and that merit presentation in the Plenary, Clinical Trials or the special Late-breaking Abstract session will be accepted.

 - Late-breaking abstracts must not have been submitted, presented, accepted for presentation or published in any other scientific venue.